-Outlined below are the required steps to become an authorized home energy assessor with the Portland Home Energy Score program.
+Outlined below are the required steps to become an authorized home energy assessor with the City of Portland Home Energy Score program.
 This entire process is estimated to take a minimum of four weeks and $625 to complete.
 To complete the process, you must hold an Oregon CCB license for residential contractor, residential specialty contractor license, or residential restricted Home Energy Performance Score Contractor.
 Download the Roadmap or follow the step outlined here.

 STEP 1.
 Obtain and verify qualifying US DOE credentials.